ionic-team/ionic-framework/README.md

 The best place to start with Ionic is our [documentation page](http://ionicframework.com/docs/).

-Ionic currently best supports iOS 6+ and Android 4.1+, with scaled-down support for Android 2.3.
+Ionic currently best supports iOS 7+ and Android 4.1+.

 # What is Ionic?